 New Jersey law requires schools to take various precautions to ensure their students, teachers, and staff are safe at all times.
 When schools fail to do so and your child is injured, you know where to turn.
 The Wilton Law Firm has been helping students injured in school-related accidents for 20 years, and we are ready to do the same for you and your child.
 Some scenarios our firm can handle include:

 - Recreational injuries that occur while your child is in gym class, at recess, or while playing a school sport

 - Premises liability claims: These often come in the form of slip-and-fall incidents (potentially due to spills left unattended without wet-floor signs), unsafe playground equipment, dangerous water conditions, or even injuries caused by disturbed asbestos in the air

-- Claims for intention injuries or if your son or daughter was assaulted by another student or school staff
+- Claims for intentional injuries or if your son or daughter was assaulted by school staff

 Some additional examples of injuries and/or harm that can occur on school grounds include:

 - Defective classroom furniture breaking or falling on students

 - Broken or insufficiently maintained gym or playground equipment causing injury